Gregg shorthand: Writing

 The vowels in Gregg shorthand are divided into groups that very rarely require further notation.
 The a is a large circle, and can stand for the sounds in trap /æ/, palm /ɑː/, and face /eɪ/.
 The e is a small circle, and can stand for the sounds in dress /ɛ/, fleece /iː/, kit /ɪ/, and nurse /ɜːr/. ī represents the sound in price /aɪ/.
 The o is a small hook that represents the sounds in goat /oʊ/, lot /ɒ/, thought /ɔː/, and north /ɔːr/.
-The u is a tiny hook that represents the sounds in strut /ʌ/, foot /ʊ/, and goose /uː/.
+The u is a small hook that represents the sounds in strut /ʌ/, foot /ʊ/, and goose /uː/.
 It also expresses a w at the beginning of a word.
-In "Anniversary," short and long vowel sounds for e, a, o and u may be distinguished by a mark under the vowel, a dot for short and a small downward tick for long sounds.
+In Anniversary and before, short and long vowel sounds for e, a, o and u may be distinguished by a mark under the vowel, a dot for short and a small downward tick for long sounds.

 There are special vowel markings for certain diphthongs.
 The ow in how /aʊ/ is just an a circle followed by a u hook.
 The io in lion /aɪ.ə/, or any diphthong involving a long i and a vowel, is written with a small circle inside a large circle.
 The ia in piano /i.æ/ and repudiate /i.eɪ/ is notated as a large circle with a dot in its center.
-In Anniversary and back, if ea need be distinguished from ia, it is notated with a small downward tick inside the circle instead of the dot.
+In Anniversary and before, if ea need be distinguished from ia, it is notated with a small downward tick inside the circle instead of the dot.
 The u in united /juː/ is notated with a small circle followed by an u hook above it.

 Due to the simple alphabet, Gregg shorthand is very fast in writing; however, it takes a great deal of practice to master it.
 Speeds of 280 WPM (where a word is 1.4 syllables) have been reached with this system before, and those notes are still legible to others who know the system.

 Some left-handed shorthand writers have found it more comfortable to write Gregg shorthand from right to left.
-This "mirror writing" was practiced by a few people throughout the life of Gregg shorthand.
-However, left-handed writers can still write Gregg shorthand from left to right with considerable ease.